sramam/sample-repository/docs/index.md

   - Accomplishes [100% coverage](https://github.com/sramam/work-sample#quality)

 ### 2. Response to Challenge
+During the interview process, a more formal system design assignment was requested.
+This aligned well with the POC implemented above, but had enough differences to require some effort.

   - [Approach](./solution.md#approach)
   - [Design](./solution.md#design)
   - [Challenge Questions](./solution.md#responses-to-followup-questions)

 ### 3. Innovation/Creative engineering
+An example of solving by tacking the root of the problem instead of just treating the symptoms.

   - [Zero-downtime mongoDB migrations](./solution.md#1-db-schema-migrations)

 ### 4. Project Plan
+Preliminary project planning activity
   - [Project Plan](./solution.md#5-migration-plan)

 ---